Table of Contents

 Some health care providers recommend giving thiamine (vitamin B1), riboflavin (vitamin B2), L-carnitine, coenzyme Q, or vitamins C, E, and K to people with lactic acidosis.
 While some of these vitamins and supplements have shown encouraging results in small studies, they have not yet been proven to be effective.

-Certain factors put people at higher risk for lactic acidosis, including:
+Certain factors put people at higher risk for lactic acidosis.
+These include:

-- Treatment with Videx and/or Zerit (when used together, the risk is even higher)
+- Taking Videx and/or Zerit (when used together, the risk is even higher)

-- Treatment with Glucophage (metformin), which is used to control diabetes
+- Taking Glucophage (metformin), which is used to control diabetes

 Because there is a connection between liver problems and lactic acidosis, it is important that your health care provider check your liver function while you are taking NRTIs, especially if you have a history of heavy alcohol use or a liver problem .